kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 ### Compliance rules

 All Kyma organization members involved in the release process comply with contribution rules defined for Kyma and ensure that all checks built into the continuous integration process pass.
-These requirements represent the absolute minimal acceptance criteria needed for a release from a compliance perspective.
+These requirements represent the absolute minimal acceptance criteria needed for a release from the compliance perspective.

 Additionally, manual pre-release verification must cover these areas: